Page Updated: 7 March, 2022

 We hope that students will be able to complete much of their work during their scheduled Zoom block to limit the amount of homework.

-Your child’s schedule will include 5 to 6 daily (except for Wednesday) learning blocks in English language arts, math, science, social studies, Bible, technology, music, art, P.E., and Bahasa Malaysia or EAL.
+Your child’s schedule will include 6 daily (except for Wednesday) learning blocks in English language arts, math, science, social studies, Bible, technology, music, art, P.E., and Bahasa Malaysia or EAL.

 For the upper primary students (Grades 3-4), they will be required to use their Dalat emails for assignments.
 Please remind your child to be a good digital citizen and to use their emails appropriately.
 School emails should not be used to spam classmates, or share inappropriate messages or images.
 All student emails are monitored from campus.
 If misuse is detected, a student may lose access to their email account.